 Despite some scary looking horns, this is actually a very gentle breed.
 Of course, it's never wise to turn your back on a large animal, but as an extra precaution we have opted to have all of our cattle dehorned by our vet.
 New calves are dehorned under sedation at 2-3 weeks of age.

 Please note: Our herd is NOT registered and we do not have any registered Highland cattle for sale.

 Maggie (above left) is about 8 years old and the matriarch of our herd.
 True to her breed, Maggie has proven to be a fabulous mom, and has always been in excellent health.
-She has been bred to our Lowline bull in August and is expecting her next calf on or about May 22, 2019.
+She was bred to our Lowline bull in August and is expecting her next calf on or about May 22, 2019.

-Price: $2,200 bred.
+3-in-1 Package Price: $3,600.
 Please contact us with questions or to make an appointment to view.

 This stunning young lady turned 2 years old in April, 2017.
 She was bred to our bull before his departure and is due in April 2018.

 Isabelle is a gorgeous dark red heifer, likely owing to the influence of her sire, a handsome brindle bull.
 She enjoys a good brushing, and will gladly take apples and pears from our hands.